 Let’s find out the taxable income of Aditya’s father, before receiving rent and after receiving rent from Aditya.

 Income tax calculation of father with and without rental income.

 |Taxable Income of Aditya’s father|

-If you are not able to submit rent receipts in time to your employer and your employer deducts TDS on HRA, don’t worry.
-HRA exemption can be claimed at the time of filing your income tax return.
-You can adjust your total taxable salary with HRA exemption amount, while filing your return on ClearTax.
-Do remember to keep proofs (rent receipts, rent agreement) safely.
-Just in case the assessing officer asks for them later.
+If you are not able to submit the rent receipts in time to your employer and your employer deducts TDS on HRA, you’re still covered.
+HRA exemptions can be claimed at the time of filing your income tax return.
+You can adjust your total taxable salary with the HRA exemption amount while filing your return on ClearTax.
+Do remember to keep your proofs (rent receipts and rent agreement) safe, in case the assessing officer asks for them later.

 Yes, if your spouse is earning and is the sole owner of the house property, then you can claim deduction for the rent paid to them.